Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Gyrotropy controlled Poynting vector in ferrite-filled waveguide

 Further, we observe that as a result of the increase in the gyrotropy, the Stokes parameter plot makes an additional transition across the $S_3=0$ line from the $S_3>0,S_1<0$ to the $S_3<0,S_1<0$ quadrant before finally terminating at the origin at the end positions $y=+a/2$.
 It is interesting to observe that, this transition across the $S_3=0$ axis takes place precisely at $y_c$, and the rest of the Stokes plot beyond the additional transition in the $S_3<0,S_1<0$ quadrant corresponds to the backward power propagation, thus showing the relation between the enhanced negative IPV spin region with the backward power propagation.
-This Stokes plot segment beyond $y=y_c$ up to $y=a/2$ increases in magnitude with a corresponding increase in $\kappa^\prime$, driving the cross-over point $y_c$ towards the center $y=0$ before the gyrotropy-induced cut-off is triggered.
-At the cut-off value of gyrotropy, both the lobes of the Stokes plot are divided in equal half by $y_c$.
-The existence of the the Stokes parameter almost completely in the $S_1<0,S_3<0$ quadrant at the cutoff condition indicates the dominance of the negative spin of the IPV and the magnitude of reactive power component with respect to the real power propagation.
-This understanding of the relation between additional spin of the IPV visualized by extended lobe of Stokes plot in the $S_1<0,S_3<0$ quadrant is important for controlling the amount of power propagating in the backward direction.
+This Stokes plot segment beyond $y=y_c$ up to $y=a/2$ increases in magnitude with a corresponding increase in $\kappa^\prime$, driving the cross-over point $y_c$ towards the center $y=0$ before the gyrotropy-induced cutoff is triggered.
+At the cutoff value of gyrotropy, both the lobes of the Stokes plot are divided in equal half by $y_c$.
+The existence of the Stokes parameter almost completely in the $S_1<0,S_3<0$ quadrant at the cutoff condition indicates the dominance of the negative spin of the IPV and the magnitude of reactive power component with respect to the real power propagation.
+At this point, we would like to highlight the similarity between the backward power flow observed here and that reported previously in surface waves \cite{2012Kim} and its dependence on the transverse reactive power flow, and rotational nature of IPV.